 If you are outsourcing work to someone who prefers one of the rival project management tools, like Trello, Jira, or Zoho, et al., you needn’t worry.
 There are integrations for most of these too.

-Customizable and Programmable
+Asana is Customizable and Programmable

 Asana has some delightful templates to choose from, though it shouldn’t stop you from getting creative and adding some personal touches to your workflow charts.